-Pursuant to section 383(1) of the Hong Kong Companies Ordinance and part 2 of the Companies (Disclosure of Information about Benefits of Directors) Regulation the directors received no remuneration from the Company or any third party in respect of qualifying services rendered during the period.
+Pursuant to section 383(1) of the Hong Kong Companies Ordinance and part 2 of the Companies (Disclosure of Information about Benefits of Directors) Regulation the directors received no remuneration from the Company or any third party in respect of qualifying services rendered during the year.

-During the period from 14 November 2022 (date of incorporation) to 31 December 2023, the Company paid fees to Intertrust Secretaries (Hong Kong) Limited for making available the services of persons as directors.
+During the years ended 31 December 2024 and 2023, the Company paid fees to Intertrust Secretaries (Hong Kong) Limited for making available the services of persons as directors.

-There are no loans, quasi-loans or other dealings in favour of the directors, their controlled bodies corporate and connected entities.
+During the years ended 31 December 2024 and 2023, there are no loans, quasi-loans or other dealings in favour of the directors, their controlled bodies corporate and connected entities.